About ISEE Test

 All questions are multiple choice questions.

-This test is the test of achievement of students in knowledge and skills related to math.
-In all the three levels the questions test the computation and comprehension skills as well as application of knowledge.
-In the higher-most level however, questions also pertain to arithmetic, algebra and geometry.
+This section tests the achievement of students in knowledge and skills related to Math.
+In all the three levels, the questions test the computation and comprehension skills as well as application of knowledge.
+In the highest level however, questions also pertain to arithmetic, algebra and geometry.
 The time for Mathematics Achievement test and the number of questions in the test of each level are mentioned below.